Afternoon Tea For Two Deluxe

 As part of a perfect gift for a special occasion or just to treat someone, you could be relaxing in London's Cake Boy Emporium or the Radisson Edwardian Grafton.
 Either that or a spectacular country house in the Lake District with daydream-inducing views over the water.

 How to place your order

 1. Select the quantity of token codes you’d like using the basket on the right.
 Any change left over from your Clubcard vouchers will be added back into your Clubcard Account.

-2. We’ll aim to send you two emails within 30 minutes.
+2. We’ll aim to send you two emails within 30 minutes – please note this may take longer due to additional security checks.
 One will be your order confirmation.
 The other will contain your token codes and instructions on how to use them.

 3. Simply follow the instructions in your email to use your token codes.

 - DELUXE AFTERNOON TEABy voucher12318 Febuary 2015aged 45 to 54Female